 Every year, CPALI draws on the support of everyday heroes to help us reach our goals.
-Check out what some of our volunteers have done for us in the past or contact us about a new idea.
+Check out what some of our volunteers have done for us in the past.
+Want to join the team?
+Contact us wit your new idea!

 Karen Brown takes CPALI to the AD Home Design Show